thendo991/CleanCity/tests/defect-log.md

 Use <main> instead of the "main" role to ensure accessibility across all devices.
 "data" is missing in props validation.
 Do not use Array index in keys.
+A form label must be associated with a control (Ln 191) Add an alt for this image(Ln 351)
+Add an alt for this image(Ln 369)
+Add an alt attribute to this image (Ln 388)
+Refactor function to reduce it's cognitive complexity from 19 to the 15 allowed (Ln 376) script.js Prefer using an optional chain expression instead for better readability.(Ln 900,Col 30) script.js Prefer using an optional chain expression instead for better readability.(Ln 900,Col 73) script.js
 Selenium:
 Invalid login redirects to /profile instead of displaying an error.